- Windows 10 can run really slow or turn unresponsive altogether after an update.

 - Open Task Manager by pressing Ctrl + Shift + Esc on your keyboard.

-- Sort the processes by their Startup impact rating.
+- Go to the Startup tab.
+Sort the processes by their Startup impact rating.

-- Disable processes in High category, but don’t disable crucial programs such as your antivirus.
+- Disable processes in the High category, but don’t disable crucial programs such as your antivirus.

 - Save your changes and you’re good to go.

 This feature is called Hybrid Startup and Shutdown and it puts your PC into a hibernation state.
 It improves the startup and shutdown process.

 - Press Windows key + R and type services.msc and press Enter.